TURuibo/appendix/README.md

 The doctoral thesis is available at [DiVA](http://kth.diva-portal.org/smash/person.jsf?pid=authority-person%3A72497&dswid=9284).

+The errata of the doctoral thesis are in [Appendix](https://github.com/TURuibo/appendix/blob/main/errata.pdf).

 The appendix of the papers included in the thesis can be found in the following papers

 [Paper A: Causal Discovery in the Presence of Missing Data](https://proceedings.mlr.press/v89/tu19a.html)